jeelabs/esp-link/README.md

 Hardware info
 -------------
-This firmware is designed for esp8266 modules which have most ESP I/O pins available and at least 1MB flash.
-(The V1 firmware supports modules with 512KB flash).
+This firmware is designed for any esp8266 module.
-The default connections are:
+The recommended connections for an esp-01 module are:
 - URXD: connect to TX of microcontroller
 - UTXD: connect to RX of microcontroller
+- GPIO0: connect to RESET of microcontroller
+- GPIO2: optionally connect green LED to 3.3V (indicates wifi status)

+The recommended connections for an esp-12 module are:
+- URXD: connect to TX of microcontroller
+- UTXD: connect to RX of microcontroller
 - GPIO12: connect to RESET of microcontroller
-- GPIO13: connect to ISP of LPC/ARM microcontroller (not used with Arduino/AVR)
+- GPIO13: connect to ISP of LPC/ARM microcontroller or to GPIO0 of esp8266 being programmed
+  (not used with Arduino/AVR)
 - GPIO0: optionally connect green "conn" LED to 3.3V (indicates wifi status)
 - GPIO2: optionally connect yellow "ser" LED to 3.3V (indicates serial activity)

+If your application has problems with the boot message that is output at ~74600 baud by the ROM at boot time you can connect an esp-12 module as follows and choose the "swap_uart" pin assignment in the esp-link web interface:
+- GPIO13: connect to TX of microcontroller
+- GPIO15: connect to RX of microcontroller
+- GPIO1/UTXD: connect to RESET of microcontroller
+- GPIO3/URXD: connect to ISP of LPC/ARM microcontroller or to GPIO0 of esp8266 being programmed
+  (not used with Arduino/AVR)
+- GPIO0: optionally connect green "conn" LED to 3.3V (indicates wifi status)
+- GPIO2: optionally connect yellow "ser" LED to 3.3V (indicates serial activity)

-If you are using an FTDI connector, GPIO12 goes to DTR and GPIO13 goes to CTS.
+If you are using an FTDI connector, GPIO12 goes to DTR and GPIO13 goes to CTS (or vice-versa, I've seen both used, sigh).

-If you are using an esp-12 module, you can avoid the initial boot message from the esp8266 bootloader by using the swap-pins option.
-This swaps the esp8266 TX/RX to gpio15/gpio13 respectively.

 The GPIO pin assignments can be changed dynamically in the web UI and are saved in flash.

 Initial flashing
 ----------------
-(This is not necessary if you receive one of the jn-esp or esp-bridge modules from the author!)
-If you want to simply flash the provided firmware binary, you can download the latest [release](https://github.com/jeelabs/esp-link/releases) and use your favorite ESP8266 flashing tool to flash the bootloader, the firmware, and blank settings.
+If you want to simply flash a pre-built firmware binary, you can download the latest [release](https://github.com/jeelabs/esp-link/releases) and use your favorite ESP8266 flashing tool to flash the bootloader, the firmware, and blank settings.
 Detailed instructions are provided in the release notes.

-Note that the firmware assumes a 512KB flash chip, which most of the esp-01 thru esp-11 modules appear to have.
-A larger flash chip should work but has not been tested.
+_Important_: the firmware adapts automatically to the size of the flash chip using information stored in the boot sector (address 0).
+This is the standard way that the esp8266 SDK detects the flash size.
+What this means is that you need to set this properly when you flash the bootloader.
+If you use esptool.py you can do it using the -ff and -fs options.

 Wifi configuration overview
 ------------------
-For proper operation the end state the esp-link needs to arrive at is to have it join your pre-existing wifi network as a pure station.
+For proper operation the end state that esp-link needs to arrive at is to have it join your pre-existing wifi network as a pure station.
-However, in order to get there the esp-link will start out as an access point and you'll have to join its network to configure it.
+However, in order to get there esp-link will start out as an access point and you'll have to join its network to configure it.
 The short version is:
- 1. the esp-link creates a wifi access point with an SSID of the form `ESP_012ABC`
+ 1. esp-link creates a wifi access point with an SSID of the form `ESP_012ABC` (some modules use a different SSID form, such as `ai-thinker-012ABC`)
- 2. you join your laptop or phone to the esp-link's network as a station and you configure the esp-link wifi with your network info by pointing your browser at http://192.168.4.1/
+ 2. you join your laptop or phone to esp-link's network as a station and you configure esp-link wifi with your network info by pointing your browser at http://192.168.4.1/
- 3. the esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with a `esp-link.local` hostname (depends on your DHCP/DNS config)
+ 3. esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with a `esp-link.local` hostname (depends on your DHCP/DNS config)
- 4. the esp-link succeeds in connecting and shuts down its own access point after 15 seconds, you reconnect your laptop/phone to your normal network and access esp-link via its hostname or IP address
+ 4. esp-link succeeds in connecting and shuts down its own access point after 15 seconds, you reconnect your laptop/phone to your normal network and access esp-link via its hostname or IP address